TrellixVulnTeam/swahilipython_SCMU/Doc/library/re.rst

    If zero or more characters at the beginning of *string* match the regular expression *pattern*, return a corresponding :ref:`match object
    <match-objects>`.
 Return ``None`` if the string does not match the pattern;
-   note that this is different from a zero-length match.
+   note that this is different kutoka a zero-length match.

    Note that even in :const:`MULTILINE` mode, :func:`re.match` will only match at the beginning of the string and not at the beginning of each line.